WarMechanic/AItheric-Magic/README.md

   > Uniting everything to be magical allows a consistent scale and detailed spectacle, with less AI jargon.

 - **Visceral imagery over damage numbers.**
   > Mana as a concept has been entirely rebuked, and replaced with metabolic spellcasting.
-Damage numbers dropped in favour of brutal fight choreography.
+Damage numbers dropped in favour of brutal fight choreography - this system encourages fast paced combat scenes about wrestling for control.

 - **Never forget to emphasise human frailty.**
   > For as long as humans age, people will seek to improve their own lives and defy expectations.
+Not explicitly dystopian, but the overcoming nature inspires people to cheat death and exploit the land with unique design.

 - **Trying for small token counts.**
   > The lorebook is currently written in the catnip format which is readily and reliably understood by Deepseek.
 Cuts down a lot of natural language and inheritance minimises overlapping information.
 Minimum token count of 148, but you should expect ~350 tokens for random activity and ~600 tokens for combat.
 Subject to change in the future.